Arfon transmitting station: 21 October 2009 – 18 November 2009

 There never was a pre-DSO digital TV service from Arfon.

 DSO for the repeaters of Llanddona occurred between 21 October & 18 November 2009.
 In preparation for this, the transmitting antenna at the top of the Arfon mast was replaced in March 2008.
 This new antenna is slightly taller than the previous one, resulting in the mast's total height increasing to 317.4 m from its previous height of 313.9 m.

 On 21 October, BBC2 Analogue was switched off, and ITV1 Wales took over its frequency for its final three weeks of service.
 BBC Mux A took over channel 41 that had just been vacated by ITV.

 Digital television

 18 November 2009 – present

 The analogue television transmissions from Arfon ceased and were replaced by digital transmissions.
 Unusually for the UK, the digital transmissions from this site are considerably more powerful than is usual practice considering the ERP of the analogue services that they replace.

 Analogue radio (FM VHF)

 Digital radio (DAB)

-† MuxCo North west Wales is on this transmitter carrying both the Welsh language Capital Cymru and the English Capital North Wales coast.
+† MuxCo North west Wales is on this transmitter carrying both the Welsh language Capital Cymru and the English Capital North West & Wales.

-Also carries Smooth radio.
-Nation Radio Wales and Dragon radio.
+Also carries Smooth Radio, Nation Radio Wales and Dragon Radio.